nih-cfde/organization/OnboardingHelp.md

 If you have trouble accessing drives, or believe you have been assigned the wrong permissions, please email the [HelpDesk](mailto:autohelp+int+851+6545985337373134556@CFDE.groups.io)

+For help configuring your Google Drive notifications and other settings see [Communication Management](https://github.com/nih-cfde/organization/new/master#google-drive)

 ### Slack
 If you cannot find your Slack invitation, follow this link to accept it on the web: https://slack.com/signin Our workspace is `cfdeworkspace`

+For help configuring your Slack notifications and other settings see [Communication Management](https://github.com/nih-cfde/organization/new/master#slack)